-Robert D. Plotnick is the Daniel J. Evans Professor of Public Affairs .
+Robert D. Plotnick is the Daniel J. Evans Professor Emeritus of Public Policy and Governance .
 He joined the School in 1984, after previously serving on the faculties of Bates College (1975-77) and Dartmouth College (1977-84).
 Plotnick also holds appointments as a Research Affiliate with UW’s Center for Studies in Demography and Ecology and West Coast Poverty Center, and with the Institute for Research on Poverty at the University of Wisconsin.
 He directed the Center for Studies in Demography and Ecology from 1997 to 2002 and was Associate Dean of the School from 1990 to1995 and 2011 to 2016.

 Plotnick’s research addresses American poverty, income inequality, income support policy, and related social policy issues.
-His current research, in collaboration with Washington State’s Division of Child Support, is examining determinants of compliance and non-compliance with child support orders.
-He also is working with a team of colleagues on an evaluation of Seattle's new minimum wage ordinance.
+He is currently working with a team of colleagues on an evaluation of Seattle's minimum wage ordinance and recently completed an analysis of this policy affected compliance with child support orders.

-Plotnick serves as a reviewer for many academic journals as well as academic presses and grant-making organizations.
+Plotnick has been a reviewer for many academic journals as well as academic presses and grant-making organizations.
 He is a member of the Washington State Academy of Sciences and a former vice-president of the Association for Public Policy Analysis and Management.
 Plotnick has been a visiting scholar at the Russell Sage Foundation, Cornell University, the University of New South Wales and the London School of Economics.

-Professor Plotnick holds a Ph.D. and MA in Economics from University of California, Berkeley, and BA in Mathematics from Princeton University.
+Professor Emeritus Plotnick holds a Ph.D. and MA in Economics from University of California, Berkeley, and BA in Mathematics from Princeton University.